M.I.T. DEPARTMENT OF EECS

 Complete the following hands-on assignment.
-Submit your solutions using Gradescope by 11:59pm.
+As usual, submit your solutions using the online submission site by 11:59p.

 If you are using other linux (Debian/Ubuntu-based) machines, run: